jmz-b/terraform-lpgi/README.md

       115                     2 files
 ```

-`main.py` must be valid python code and define a function named `handler`
+`main.py` must be valid python code and define a top-level function named
+`handler`

 ## handler function interface

-with the lambda proxy integration, apigateway maps the entire client request to
+with lambda proxy integration, apigateway maps the entire client request to
-the input request handler event parameter as follows:
+the request handler event parameter as follows:

 ```
 {